 Orientation to Teaching is designed to acquaint the student with the public school, the routine functions of teaching, and the basic requirements of the School of Education.
 The course includes lectures, discussions, and field experience in the schools.
 This experience is designed to help students think, reflect, and articulate their feelings, thoughts and ideas about teaching as a career.
 Required of all students in the School of Education.
+(Students must arrange their own transportation for field experience.)
+Prerequisite: Declared Education major or permission of the SOE.

 NOTE: A student who has one unit of credit from a Secondary Teacher Education Apprenticeship Program or other such program documented on his/her high school transcript may be exempted from ED 101 and given 1 hour credit.
+Written documentation must be submitted to the Dean of the School of Education the first week of class to receive credit.
 A student who has been a substitute teacher, a teachers' aide, or had other extensive work experience with students in a school setting may have ED 101 waived with departmental approval.
-Written verification of experience is required.
+Written verification of experience is required the first week of class.